B2B Lead Conversion Benchmarks for 2025

 The key is testing one variable at a time with statistically significant sample sizes.
 For a baseline 3% conversion rate, you need roughly 10,000 visitors per variation to detect a 20% lift with confidence.
 Use tools like Google Optimize, VWO, or Optimizely to manage experiments, and always link tests to revenue impact, not just conversion rate changes.

-B2B CRO Metrics to Track
+B2B CRO metrics to track

-High-performing teams measure CRO success across multiple dimensions, not just top-line conversion rate:
+High-performing teams measure CRO success across multiple dimensions, not just top-line conversion rate.

 Primary conversion metrics: